arikru/walkthru2/README.md

 # walkthru2

-Sample repo for fastai course (walkthru 2)
+This is a sample repo for fastai course (walkthru 2).

+## This is a level 2 heading

+Here comes a list:

+- first
+- second

+And here comes a ordered list:

+1. First
+2. Second